The Magic of Christmas in New York City

 10. Take Time Just to Appreciate the Magic

 There is something magical about Christmas in New York City, and if you forget to stop and take it in, you will definitely miss out.
-That may sound cheesy, but after giving that city four of my Christmases, I can’t stress how real it is.
+That may sound cheesy, but after spending four of my Christmases in the city, I can’t stress how real it is.
 There’s nothing like it.
 The city twinkles the most at Christmas.

-Even though we can’t celebrate there this year, we are always making lists of new places to check out like Rolff’s.
+Even though we can’t celebrate there this year, we are always making lists of new places to check out.
 We also always revisit our old neighborhood and enjoy some of our favorite restaurants.

 Did I miss any of your favorites?
 Let me know if you are heading to NYC, so I can live through your photos this year.